Find out about Macmillan's key spokespeople and how they came to be at Macmillan Cancer Support.

 Rosie trained at Birmingham University and has been a GP Principal in Kent since 1989.
 She worked as a Clinical Assistant at the Heart of Kent Hospice for a number of years.
 Rosie has been a Macmillan GP Facilitator and Primary Care Cancer Lead since 2001 and until recently chaired the primary care forum at Kent and Medway cancer network.
 She became Macmillan GP Adviser to the London, Anglia and South East Region in July 2002.

-Stephen Richards became Director for England in April 2011.
-He joined Macmillan Cancer Support in 1997 as a Nurse Consultant and from 2003 was Regional Director for London Anglia and South East England.
+Stephen Richards joined Macmillan Cancer Support in 1997 as a Nurse Consultant.
+From 2003 he was Regional Director for London Anglia and South East England, and from 2011 to 2013 he was Director for England.
 Stephen has a first degree in political science and a masters degree in care, policy and management.

 Stephen became a general and then mental health nurse in both the NHS and hospice sector following a career in banking.
 He was a Macmillan nurse and managed a range of Macmillan services while at Newham Healthcare NHS Trust.